 |Alma Mater:||Boston College|

-Kristin Kenney enters her second season as an assistant coach under Steve Aird.
+Kristin Kenney enters her third season as an assistant coach under Steve Aird.
 Kenney was hired in March 2014 to help Maryland usher in a new era in the prestigious Big Ten Conference.

 “Kristin is a proven coach who formerly played volleyball at the Division I level and has obtained a master’s degree from Harvard,” Aird said.
 “Kristin’s tremendous work ethic and educational background make her an ideal role model for our student athletes.
 Our program is very lucky to have her on board.”